vazco/universe-core/README.md

 // And add our new cows with horns and stuff.
 UniAnimals.addCollection('cows',{
-    constructor: Uni.Class.Cow,
+    constructor: Uni.Cow,
-    schema: Uni.Class.Cow.schema // <- this is optional if constructor is set });
+    schema: Uni.Cow.schema // <- this is optional if constructor is set });
 ```

-###Relations

-To be continued...